 Tuesday, 11th April 2017.
 I collected the crankcase and cylinder head from T & L Engineering yesterday afternoon.
 They look a lot cleaner now after being vapour blasted and washed.
 It was time to start re-assembling the engine.
 It's always a bit of a landmark time when you start putting stuff back together instead of taking it apart.
 First, the crankcases needed checking and making sure that all the glass micro-beads that were used in the vapour blasting were out of all the nooks, crannies and oil ways.
 All the passages and drill-ways were meticulously cleaned with aerosol solvent brake cleaner and then blown through with high pressure compressed air.
 Once I was happy, the two crankcase halves were bolted together in preparation for installing new cam followers and cam follower bushes.
 They are a 'shrink' fit and the crankcase needed to be heated to around 200°C in the oven.
 (Probably just as well my wife ran off with the gypsies some time ago).
 The bushes had been in the freezer overnight and were down at around -14°C. The bench had been cleared and everything I needed was to hand as speed was going to be of the essence.
-The hot crankcase was placed on the bench and the first cam follower bush offered up.
+The hot crankcase was placed on the bench and the first cam follower bush offered up (remembering to put the cam follower in first as they won't go in after the bush has been installed).
 With a bit of sizzling, it slid into position... almost.
 With about 1/8" inch to go, it stuck as the bush warmed up and the case cooled down.
 A couple of sharp taps with a hammer and a brass drift saw it correctly positioned, flush with the top face of the crankcase.
 The same happened to the second bush but again, a sharp tap with the hammer saw it positioned correctly, too.
 So far, so good!

 While the crankcase cooled down, it was time to look at putting the drive side main bearing ball races onto the crankshaft.
 This proved to be remarkably easy and stress free... hooray!
 The two new ball races were placed on a baking tray and put into the oven... yep, 200°C again.
 The crankshaft was supported on wooden blocks on the table outside.
 The first hot ball race was dropped over the drive side axle and down to the locating shoulder.
 The washer and spacer that go between the two bearings were dropped on next, followed by the second hot bearing.
 No persuasion needed, they just dropped into position easily.
 While all this was happening, the crankcase had cooled down enough to handle so it was unbolted and the two halves separated again.
 Time for the drive side half to go back into the oven.
 By the time it was back up to 200°C, the bearings on the crankshaft had cooled down so it was simply a case of dropping the crankcase half over the bearings.
 It dropped on with a satisfying 'ding' and that was that... drive side main bearings installed.